json-api/json-api/examples/index.md

 }
 ```

+> Note: The above example URIs show unencoded `[` and `]` characters simply
+for readability.
+In practice, these characters must be percent-encoded, as
+noted in the base specification.

-Note: Putting a property like `"total-pages"` in `"meta"` can be a convenient way
+> Note: Putting a property like `"total-pages"` in `"meta"` can be a convenient way
 to indicate to clients the total number of pages in a collection (as opposed to
 the `"last"` link, which simply gives the URI of the last page).
 However, all
 `"meta"` values are implementation-specific, so you can call this member whatever